Many channels require or recommend various product IDs. We have compiled the below list of common product IDs and their definitions.

 SKUs (stock-keeping unit) also called Unique IDs are assigned by the merchant; for internal identification of inventory and sales.

-- Other names include
+Other names for SKU include

 - Unique Id